ardanlabs/python-go/pyext/README-B.md

 In line 09 we define our command to build an extension that uses the Go compiler.
 Lines 12-14 define the command to run and line 15 runs this command as an external command (Python's `subprocess` is like Go’s `os/exec`).

 In line 20 we call the setup command, giving the package name in line 21 and a version in line 22.
 In line 23 we define the Python modules (without the `.py` extension) and in lines 24-26 we define the extension module (the Go code).
 In line 27 we override the built-in 'build_ext` command with our `build_ext` command that builds Go code.
-In line 28 we specify the package is not zip safe since it contains shared libraries.
+In line 28 we specify the package is not zip safe since it contains a shared library.

 Another file we need to create is `MANIFEST.in`, it's a file that defines all the extra files that need to be packaged in a source distribution.